hyperdrift-io/genesis/docs/rules/rules.md

 # Genesis App Development Guidelines

 ## General Rules
-- Always use PascalCase for React component filenames (e.g., UserProfile.tsx).
-- Avoid inline styles; prefer Tailwind CSS utility classes.
+- Use Ant Design (ant.design) components for all UI elements unless a specific requirement cannot be met by Ant Design.
+- Use plain CSS files for shared/global styles (e.g., layout, typography, colors).
+- Use CSS Modules for component-specific (non-shared) styles to ensure encapsulation and avoid style leakage.
 - Remove unused imports and variables.
 - Focus on business logic in views and stores; technical concerns (API calls, routing) are already handled.

 ## State Management
-- Use the provided Zustand stores for state management; extend existing stores for new features related to pre-generated entities.
-- Implement local-first operations (e.g., optimistic updates) as shown in existing store examples.
+- Use the default state management approach provided by React (useState, useReducer, context) unless otherwise specified.
 - Keep business logic in stores or API modules to maintain separation of concerns.

 ## API and Modules Pattern